CalebWhiting/runelite-plugin-action-progress/README.md

 - `1.12`
 	- Add support for stringing items
 	- Fix gold crafting not showing progress bar
 	- Fix instance of the progress bar disappearing when it shouldn't
+	- Update lectern check to account for the new interface
 - `1.11`
 	- Add support for ultracompost
 	- Fix javelin timing